josephschmitt/alexa-sickbeard/README.md

-# Couch Potato Alexa Skill
+# SickBeard Alexa Skill

-This is a skill built for Amazon's Alexa service that tells you about your Couch Potato queue.
+This is a skill built for Amazon's Alexa service that tells you about your SickBeard queue.
 It allows you to ask Alexa the following:

-> Alexa, ask Couch Potato to add The Godfather
+> Alexa, ask SickBeard to add Silicon Valley

-> Alexa, ask Couch Potato if The Dark Knight is on the list
+> Alexa, ask SickBeard if Jessica Jones is on the list

 If you're just getting started developing skills for Alexa, I'd recommend reading [Getting Started with the Alexa Skills